blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 $ kathara lstart
 ```

-Kathara reads *lab.conf*, creates the necessary containers and networks, and executes each device's startup script.
+Kathará reads *lab.conf*, creates the necessary containers and networks, and executes each device's startup script.
 You'll see output as each device comes online:

 ```
 Starting lab...